Strong chromatic index and Hadwiger number: Introduction

 It was also conjectured~\cite[Conj.~3.2]{LoKa19} that the construction in Theorem~\ref{thm:LoKa} has the correct asymptotically extremal behaviour.
 In terms of Hadwiger number, we go even further by proposing the following.

 \begin{conjecture} Let $k\ge 4$.
 For any $K_k$-minor-free multigraph $G$ of maximum degree $\Delta$, the strong chromatic index of $G$ satisfies $\chi_2'(G) \le \frac32(k-2) \Delta$. \end{conjecture}

 In Section~\ref{sec:diabolical}, we give an elementary construction to certify that the bound in Conjecture~\ref{conj:main} is asymptotically sharp if true, for each fixed $k\ge 4$.
-(Note that $\frac32(k-2) > k-1$ if and only if $k > 4$.)
 For $k=3$ the bound fails by considering a single edge to each endpoint of which is attached $\Delta-1$ pendant edges.
 In Section~\ref{sec:K4}, we prove the conjectured bound in the case $k=4$. \begin{thm} For any $K_4$-minor-free multigraph $G$ of maximum degree $\Delta$, the strong chromatic index of $G$ satisfies $\chi_{2}'(G) \le 3\Delta$. \end{thm}

 The $k=5$ case of Conjecture~\ref{conj:main} includes planar multigraphs, so is a stronger form of~\cite[Conj.~3.2]{LoKa19}.

 We have some further justification for Conjecture~\ref{conj:main}.
 In particular, we show that the construction we give in Section~\ref{sec:diabolical} is asymptotically extremal for a strongly related parameter.
 A {\em strong clique} of a multigraph $G$ is a set of edges every pair of which are incident or connected by an edge in $G$; the {\em strong clique number} $\omega_2'(G)$ of $G$ is the size of a largest such set.
 Notice $\omega_2'(G)$ is equal to $\omega(L(G)^2)$, the clique number of the square of the line graph of $G$.
 Moreover, $\omega_2'(G) \le \chi_2'(G)$ always.
 Our main result is as follows.